ndwang/ndwang.github.io/_projects/Bmad2Scibmad.md

 Upload your Bmad lattice file (must be `.bmad`), and your translated lattice will be ready for download shortly.

+> ##### WARNING
+>
+> SciBmad and the translation program are both under active development.
+Not all features in Bmad are currently supported in SciBmad, and some lattice elements or configurations may not translate perfectly.
+Please use the tool with caution, carefully review the output, and consult the SciBmad developers if you need support.
+{: .block-warning }

 <div class="row justify-content-center mt-4 mb-4">
     <div class="col-sm-12">
         <!-- THE EMBEDDED TOOL -->